Timotheergd/eisenhower-matrix/README.md

 1.  **Strategic Planning (The Matrix Page):** Use the main matrix view to get a "big picture" overview.
 Add new projects, break them down into smaller tasks, and adjust their importance and deadlines.
 This is your command center.

-2.  **Daily Execution (The Today's Plan Page):** At the start of each day, review your matrix.
-For tasks you intend to complete, click "Add to Today's Plan."
-Then, switch to the "Today's Plan" page.
-You'll see your chosen tasks in the "Task Pool," ready to be dragged onto your timeline to build a concrete, visual schedule.
+2.  **Daily Commitment:** At the start of each day (or the evening before), review your matrix.
+For tasks you intend to complete, click **"Add to Today's Plan"** in the details panel.
+This marks them with the special "bullseye" style.

+3.  **Daily Execution (The Today's Plan Page):** Switch to the "Today's Plan" page.
+You'll see your chosen tasks in the "Task Pool," sorted by priority.
+Drag them onto the timeline to build a concrete, visual schedule for your day.

-3.  **The Weekly Review:** Once a week, use the matrix to review your progress.
-Mark tasks as complete, break down upcoming projects, and ensure your daily actions are aligned with your long-term goals.
+4.  **The Weekly Review:** Once a week, use the matrix to review your progress.
+Mark tasks as complete (which will reschedule repeating tasks), break down upcoming projects, and ensure your daily actions are aligned with your long-term goals.

 ---